Edgar Allan Poe wrote "The Raven".

 Dickens, Capote, and Lily Scott Learned to Love Crows

 A friend asked me an interesting question about my last newsletter.
 Did I have a writerly reason for allowing Luna the crow to arrive on the doorstep of my protagonist?
-The question sent me on a quest to find an answer for her.
+The question sent me on a quest to find out what was so special about crows.

-Scientific studies of crows show that they are smarter than most birds.
-They adapt tools, can count as well as toddlers, have a rich language, and remember humans who hurt or help them as documented by John Marzluff and Tony Angell in their book, The Gifts of Crows: How Perception, Emotion, and Thought Allow Smart Birds to Behave Like Humans.
+Then there are the scientific studies about the Corvid (crow) family that show that crows are smarter than most birds.
+They adapt tools, can count as well as toddlers, have a rich language, and remember humans who hurt or help them as documented by John Marzluff in his book, The Gifts of Crows.

 But I would argue that the most fascinating thing about crows is their ubiquitous presence in art and literature.
 Pablo Picasso painted a mysterious young woman kissing a crow in “Woman with a Crow” shown here: https://www.wikiart.org/en/pablo-picasso/woman-with-raven-1904-1 Impressionist Vincent Van Gogh’s last painting was the dark, stormy landscape in “Wheat Field with Crows” shown here: https://en.wikipedia.org/wiki/Wheatfield_with_Crows